 For families with preschoolers, the back-to-school season may be the best time of year to grab a getaway at a top family resort.
 Why?
 Because prices tumble then and resorts shift their focus to younger kids who are not in school.
-Resorts, like Beaches, attract families with small children through their partnership with Sesame Street.

 Find Family-Friendly Deals

 The fall season, when business slows down at resorts and hotels, is a great time to score an affordable getaway.
 TripAdvisor.com calls Traverse City, in northern Michigan, one of the top 10 places in the country to see beautiful fall foliage.
 Ohio's state park lodges offer resort-like amenities in a lush wooded setting including family sports from hiking to geocaching.